M-Ibrahim182/Music-Drum/README.md

 # Music-Drum
  Play sound by click keys.
-It define your knowledge about DOM handling
+I build this by using pure JS.
+DOM, functions adn if-else.